opensearch-project/documentation-website/_security/configuration/api-rate-limiting.md

 ## IP address rate limiting

-This configuration limits login attempts by IP address.
+The IP address rate limiting configuration limits login attempts by IP address.
 When a login fails, the IP address specific to the machine being used for login is blocked.

 There are two steps for configuring IP address rate limiting.
 First, set the `challenge` setting to `false` in the `http_authenticator` section of the `config.yml` file.